BiizoNinja/shrek-bot/README.md

 Although the code is completely free to use and without credit, I would realy like for you to give credit in some form as this takes me a lot of time to make.
 To see some plagiarizer to add it to their bot and say they made it, it drives me mad.
 It really demotivates me to make more open source projects.

-Although the code is completely free to use and without credit, I would realy like for you to give credit in some form as this takes me a lot of time to make.
-To see some plagiarizer to add it to their bot and say they made it, it drives me mad.
-It really demotivates me to make more open source projects.

 ## Contributors (Thank you all :D)

 - [@TechPlayz](https://github.com/TechPlayz)